 Enjoy the unique marine life of the Hawaiian islands up close while snorkeling and scuba diving.

 Snorkeling is a must-do activity in Maui, because it’s unique to tropical islands and can’t be found in many places.
-Maui offers amazing snorkeling tours where guests can come face-to-face with sea turtles, fish, and stunning coral reefs of all colors, shapes, and sizes.
+Maui offers amazing snorkeling opportunities where you can come face-to-face with sea turtles, fish, and stunning coral reefs of all colors, shapes, and sizes.

 On some snorkeling tours you can spend a bit of extra money to go scuba diving!
 Learn to dive deep underwater with professionals, and see even more of the beautiful marine life that lies waiting for discovery in the ocean.